It’s time for me to come clean.

-Not only that, but since 2002 — four years after I quit sweets on doctor’s orders — I’ve been outspoken about the dangers of sugar and processed carbs (which I dub quickie carb, toxic carbs, culprit carbs, and much-like-sugar carbs).
+Not only that, but since 2002 — four years after I quit sweets on doctor’s orders — I’ve been quite outspoken about the dangers of sugar and processed carbs (which I dub quickie carb, toxic carbs, culprit carbs, and much-like-sugar carbs).

 Grief, anguish, and turmoil were my new constant companions.

-They wouldn’t leave me alone.
+They would not leave me alone.

 I’ve often wondered, How could I, a sugar and carb expert, have stopped walking my clean-carbs talk?”